kiwix/kiwix-js-pwa/AppPackages/README.md

 https://www.microsoft.com/en-gb/store/p/kiwix-js/9p8slz4j979j

-If you prefer not to use the Microsoft Store or wish to test a differet build, please follow the instructions below.
+If you prefer not to use the Microsoft Store or wish to test a different build, please follow the instructions below.
 Uninstall any previous installation of Kiwix JS Windows before you follow this
 procedure: